Salemmous/done-test/REPORT.md

 ## Reduplication of data

-Data is is only duplicated between the `users` and `publicUsers` collection.
+Data is duplicated between the `users` and `publicUsers` collection.
+The last message is also stored in its parent document.
 Message author data is not stored directly in the message itself.
 This means that when analyzing a message to get the name of the sender, one should fetch the user from `publicUsers`.
 This problem however, can be tackled with local cache on the client side.